 - Benefit from external oversight and input from a named Education Psychologist under contract with Oldham Education and Child Psychology Service

-- Have progress reviewed annually when pupil, parents, school staff and external professionals will take account of the objectives identified in the pupil’s Statement of SEN and of progress in addressing these.
+- Have progress reviewed annually when pupil, parents, school staff and external professionals will take account of the objectives identified in the pupil’s EHCP and of progress in addressing these.